pawelzny/dotty_dict/README.rst

 * key=value caching to speed up lookups and low down memory consumption
 * support for setting value in multidimensional lists
 * support for accessing lists with slices
+* support for pandas dataframe as value data type

 Installation